Origin

 Numerological Significance

-Name number 3 (if calculated using Pythagorean numerology), associated with creativity, communication, and sociability, aligning with the traits commonly linked to the name.
+Name number 3 (when using Pythagorean numerology), associated with creativity, communication, and expressive qualities, aligning with Australia's appreciation for artistic and expressive identities.

 Astrological Connections